Morgandot/Windows-Dot/_posts/2020-06-18-use-laptop-as-a-second-monitor-using-windows-10-wireless-display.md

  	<li><a href="#2">Closure</a></li>
 </ul>
 <h2 id="1">Use a Laptop as a Second Monitor using Windows 10 Wireless Display:</h2>
-First, we will begin with the basics, for this purpose need two Windows 10 computers.
+First, we will begin with the basics, for this purpose need <strong>two Windows 10 computers.</strong>
 <ol>
  	<li>The primary computer or laptop</li>
  	<li>The secondary computer or laptop</li>